james-burke-codes/schedview/README.md

 ## To Do

 - Create constraint on Interviewee table to prevent a candidate from applying for the same job multiple times.
-- Add more tests to check failures e.g. sending candidate_id to employee get
+- Improve test coverage - add more tests to check failures e.g. sending candidate_id to employee get